reidmorrison/symmetric-encryption/README.md

 * Encryption of passwords in configuration files
 * Encryption of ActiveRecord model attributes by prefixing attributes / column names with encrypted_
-* Encryption of Mongoid model fields by adding :encrypted => true to field definitions
+* Encryption of Mongoid model fields by adding :encrypted option to field definitions
 * Externalization of symmetric encryption keys so that they are not in the source code, or the source code control system